-This guide for self-represented persons is intended to provide information about filing and presenting cases in the Supreme Court of Maryland (formerly known as the Court of Appeals).
-This guide is based upon Maryland statutes and rules currently in effect and is updated regularly to keep up with changes to statutes and rules.
+This guide is intended to provide information to self-represented parties about filing and presenting cases in the Supreme Court of Maryland (formerly known as the Court of Appeals).
+This guide is based upon Maryland statutes and rules currently in effect.
 Please note, this is only a guide and the controlling statutes and rules govern cases in the Supreme Court.

 The Supreme Court of Maryland is the state’s highest court.
 The Supreme Court is made up of 7 justices who sit as a group to decide all cases that come before the Court.
 Occasionally, a senior judge will sit for one of the justices as is necessary.

-To “appeal” to the Supreme Court in either situation, you must seek the approval of the Supreme Court to appeal.
-This is accomplished by filing a “petition for writ of certiorari,” basically a request to the Supreme Court to consider the case.
+In either situation, if you wish to "appeal" to the Supreme Court from the first appeal, you must seek the approval of the Supreme Court.
+You seek approval for review by filing a “petition for writ of certiorari.”
+Basically, you are making a request to the Supreme Court to consider reviewing the case.

-The Supreme Court is not required to consider each case in which there is a request for review.
-Instead, the Supreme Court will consider cases when it determines that review is necessary and “in the public interest.”
+The Supreme Court is not required to consider each case in which there is a request.
+Instead, the Supreme Court will review cases when it determines that review is necessary and “in the public interest.”

-If review is granted, the Supreme Court will direct its clerk to issue a “writ of certiorari,” a document which directs the lower court to deliver the record for review.
-When the record is delivered, the clerk of the Supreme Court will establish a schedule for briefing and identify a date or dates when arguments may be held.
+If review is granted, the Supreme Court will direct its clerk to issue a “writ of certiorari,” a document which directs the lower court to deliver the record to the Supreme Court.
+When the record is received, the clerk of the Supreme Court will establish a schedule for briefing and identify a date or dates when arguments may be held.

-After briefing and argument, the Supreme Court will decide the case by issuing an opinion that is written by one of its justices but agreed to by a majority of the justices of the Court.
+After briefing and argument, the Supreme Court will decide the case by issuing an opinion.

-The links below will provide basic information about how to file a petition for writ of certiorari and briefing if certiorari is granted.
+The links below will provide basic information about how to file a petition for writ of certiorari, including an informal petition, and briefing if certiorari is granted.

 Click here for information on how to file a petition for writ of certiorari after you have appealed to the Appellate Court.